Kachi-kachi Yama: Background

 Kachi-Kachi Yama is a Satoyama(里山,さとやま, Japanese term applied to the border zone or area between mountain foothills and arable flat land.)
 The daily life of people in old times close to nature made many Japanese folktales.
 Also, we can understand their lifestyle and the feeling of nature from Japanese folktales.

 Osamu Dazai version

-Osamu Dazai rewrote Kachi-Kachi Yama with his original interpretation in Otogi-zōshi (お伽草紙, a Japanese collection of short stories.).
-It is a fatal story of a beautiful girl and a man.
-A rabbit is a beautiful teenage girl who is ingenuous and cruel, while a tanuki is a stupid man who is in love and stays compliant with her.
+Osamu Dazai rewrote Kachi-Kachi Yama with his original interpretation in Otogi-zōshi (お伽草紙, a Japanese collection of short stories), a fatal story where the rabbit is a beautiful teenage girl who is ingenuous and cruel, and the tanuki is a stupid man who is in love and stays compliant with her.